ballerina-platform/module-ballerinax-aws.dynamodb/README.md

     Manage a mobile gaming application dashboard that tracks high scores for different games.

 For comprehensive information about the connector's functionality, configuration, and usage in Ballerina programs, refer to the `dynamodb` connector's reference guide in [Ballerina Central](https://central.ballerina.io/ballerinax/aws.dynamodb/latest).

-## Set up DynamoDB credentials

-To use the `dynamodb` connector, you need AWS credentials.
-For that, you need to create an IAM user and generate an access key and a secret key for the user.

-1. **Create an AWS Account**: If you don't already have an AWS account, you need to create one from [AWS Management Console](https://aws.amazon.com/).

-2. **Create an IAM User**: Create a user in IAM console, add necessary permissions and attach policies.

-3. **Get Access Key ID and Secret Access Key**: Get the Access Key ID and Secret Access Key once the user is created.

-For detailed steps, including necessary links, refer to the [Setup guide](https://github.com/ballerina-platform/module-ballerinax-aws.dynamodb/tree/master/docs/setup/setup.md).

 ## Issues and projects